falaelcom/raw-profiler/README.md

     require("raw-profiler").global();

-Setup for Local Logging to the File System
+Configure `raw-profiler` for Local Logging to the File System
 --------------------------------------------
 _Appropriate for profiling scenarios with multiple buckets under lower server loads._